 - What is included a NIPN capacity development strategy and plan of action?
 (Step 3)

-What is capacity development?Capacity development refers to “the process through which individuals, organizations and societies increase their ability to perform, solve problems, define objectives, understand and deal with development needs to achieve objectives in a sustainable manner.”
+What is capacity development?Capacity development refers to “the process through which individuals, organisations and societies increase their ability to perform, solve problems, define objectives, understand and deal with development needs to achieve objectives in a sustainable manner.”

 Source: LaFond AK, Brown L & Macintyre K (2002) Mapping capacity in the health sector: a conceptual framework.
 International Journal of Health Planning and Management 17, 3–22.*****

 Capacity development also known as capacity building or capacity strengthening, is an integral part of the NIPN approach.
 When capacity is weak or absent, a NIPN cannot function, deliver or be sustained.
-As the NIPN approach, and especially the step of ‘Formulating policy-relevant questions’, is new and requires different ways of working for policy decision makers and data analysts, capacity development is essential to implement the NIPN operational cycle.
+As the NIPN approach, and especially the step of ‘Formulating policy-relevant questions’, is new and requires a different way of working for policy decision makers and data analysts, capacity development is essential to implement the NIPN operational cycle.

 There is no one established way of building capacity.
 Rather, it is a continuous learning and change process which requires a variety of tools and methods, a flexible approach, and long-term investment.
 Frequently, capacity development efforts translate into one-off technical trainings but these will not lead to sustained improvements unless they are part of a broader long-term approach.

-A first step for a NIPN country team is to identify the capacities that are required for effective implementation of NIPN at each of the three levels (individual, organizational and systemic), and for each element of the NIPN operational cycle (question formulation, analysis of data and communication of findings).
-This is largely a theoretical exercise which can be carried out during the inception phase of a NIPN in country.
+A first step for a NIPN country team is to identify the capacities that are required for effective implementation of NIPN at each of the three levels (individual, organisational and systemic), and for each element of the NIPN operational cycle (question formulation, analysis of data and communication of findings).
+This is largely a theoretical exercise which can be carried out during the inception phase of a NIPN in country.*****

 What are the capacities required for NIPN to function well in a country?

 The NIPN Capacity Framework helps to understand the breadth of capacities required for the optimal implementation of a NIPN.
-These go beyond an individual’s capacity in terms of knowledge, skills and experience, and encompass organizational and systemic capacities.
+These go beyond an individual’s capacity in terms of knowledge, skills and experience, and encompass organisational and systemic capacities.
 The three levels of capacities are inter-dependent.
 The physical capacities, tools (individual level) and infrastructure (organisational level), mentioned in the model below (Potter, 2004) encompass equipment such as computers or infrastructure such as training centers.
 These capacities have been included in the project formulation phase and will not be discussed in this guidance note that focuses on the development of human resource capacity.

-A NIPN will focus most strongly on strengthening the internal capacities directly relevant to implementing NIPN (at individual and organizational levels).
+A NIPN will focus most strongly on strengthening the internal capacities directly relevant to implementing NIPN (at individual and organisational levels).
 It is also important, however, to consider the external system, as weaknesses in the multisectoral nutrition system may become obstacles to the implementation of the NIPN operational cycle.*****